Counting and Joint equidistribution of approximates: Introduction

 A consequence of our main results gives that for almost every $\alpha, \beta$, the aforementioned constituents of the Diophantine packet jointly equidistribute in a natural phase space equipped with an explicit measure.
 Our main theorem can be viewed as a very general \emph{counting result} in Diophantine approximation.\\

-In order to state our main results, we will need some definitions and notation.
-This paper is, by necessity, a little heavy on notation and uses notions and ideas from several diverse parts of mathematics.
-We have provided a reader's guide in section \ref{subsec: Guide for first time reading} which we recommend for a first read.
+In order to state our main results, we begin by introducing the necessary definitions and notation.
+This paper is, by necessity, somewhat heavy on notation and draws on concepts from several distinct areas of mathematics.
+For the reader’s convenience, a table of notation is provided in Appendix~\ref{Table of notations}.